-A wear-resistant steel, Hardox can be defined as a type of steel with high durability.
-Hardox is also resistant to wear and it is first developed by SSAB, a Swedish steel producer.
-Due to the fact that steels wear slowly under high amount of mechanical stress, the Hardox steel is commonly known as wearing plate.
-Therefore, Hardox steel is especially appropriate for organizations performing gravel and sand handling operations, for instance tippers and buckets of excavators in which Hardox steel is used to increase the life time.
+Hardox steels can be defined as a type of steel with high durability.
+Hardox steels are also resistant to wear and it is first developed by SSAB, a Swedish steel producer.
+Due to the fact that steels wear slowly under a high amount of mechanical stress, Hardox steel is commonly known as a wearing plate.
+Therefore, Hardox steels are especially appropriate for organizations performing gravel and sand handling operations, for instance, tippers and buckets of excavators in which Hardox steel is used to increase the lifetime.

 In this online article: